 In order to be notified of failures the MGC shall also set the "ECN failure" (ecnrous/fail) event.

-To be able collect and Audit information regarding the use of ECN the MGC should set the "Source" (ecnrous/ssrc), "CE Counter" (ecnrous/cecount), "ECT 0 Counter" (ecnrous/zero), "ECT 1 Counter" (ecnrous/ectone), "Not-ECT Counter" (ecnrous/notetc), "Lost Packets Counter" (ecnrous/lost) and the "Extended Highest Sequence Number" (ecnrous/ehsn) Statistics.
+If the MGC wishes to collect and audit information regarding the use of ECN the MGC should set the "Source" (ecnrous/ssrc), "CE Counter" (ecnrous/cecount), "ECT 0 Counter" (ecnrous/zero), "ECT 1 Counter" (ecnrous/ectone), "Not-ECT Counter" (ecnrous/notetc), "Lost Packets Counter" (ecnrous/lost) and the "Extended Highest Sequence Number" (ecnrous/ehsn) Statistics.
+Alternatively, for packet loss counters, the statistics defined in the RTP package [ITU-T H.248.1] can be used.

-If the MGC requires a more dynamic method of discovering the values of the above statistics it may utilise conditional statistic reporting [ITU-T H.248.47].
-For example if the MGC requires notification of the reception of a CE marked packet then it should set the "Conditional Reporting"

 [End Correction]